oalmatov/react-blog-app/README.md

 ## Functionality:
 * View posts made by other users.
 * Sign in with Google.
-* Create posts blog posts (only if authenticated).
+* Create blog posts.
-* Delete posts that you have written.
+* Delete you posts.
 ## Software Requirements:
 * [Docker](https://docs.docker.com/get-docker/)
 ## How to run app: